-In addition to our LMM debt investment strategy, we opportunistically pursue investments in privately placed debt securities.
-This private placement investment portfolio primarily consists of direct or secondary private placements of interest-bearing securities in companies that are generally larger in size than the LMM companies included in our investment portfolio.
-The private placement investments generally have floating interest rates at LIBOR plus a premium and subject to LIBOR floors and a term of five to seven years.
-As of December 31, 2011, our privately placed portfolio investments were primarily in the form of debt investments, all of which were secured by portfolio company assets, and with 69% of such debt investments at cost secured by first priority liens.
+In addition to our LMM debt investment strategy, we opportunistically pursue debt investments in Middle Market companies.
+Our Middle Market portfolio investments primarily consist of direct or secondary purchases of interest-bearing debt securities in companies that are generally larger in size than the LMM companies included in our LMM portfolio.
+The Middle Market debt investments generally have floating interest rates at LIBOR plus a premium and subject to LIBOR floors and a term of five to seven years.
+As of March 31, 2012, our Middle Market portfolio investments were primarily in the form of debt investments, all of which were secured by portfolio company assets, and with 86% of such debt investments at cost secured by first priority liens.